 Destroying flowering weeds

 The 2018 ban that was backed by the UK government and the refusal of an emergency application in 2018 both pointed to the risk from neonicotinoids being taken up by wildflowers.
-In the 2021 authorisation, Defra says “The applicant recognised that risks could be posed to bees from flowering weeds in and around the crop and proposed to address this with the use of industry-recommended herbicide programmes to minimise the number of flowering weeds in treated sugar beet crops”.
+In the 2021 authorisation, the Department for Environment, Food and Rural Affairs (Defra) said: “The applicant recognised that risks could be posed to bees from flowering weeds in and around the crop and proposed to address this with the use of industry-recommended herbicide programmes to minimise the number of flowering weeds in treated sugar beet crops.”

 It’s certainly an indication of just how toxic and persistent these chemicals are that such a measure is deemed necessary by the government to allow their temporary use.